Berg0162/Simcline-V2/docs/Frequently_Asked_Questions.md

 If this case, unfortunately and undesirebly, happens with your equipment setup, the controlling Client-side code will not connect or disconnect with an error message!
 So keep these worlds separated!
 If you intend to use devices with BLE and FTMS: mechanically disconnect the ANT+ dongle to avoid your controller App (like Zwift) to (auto)connect over ANT+.

 # [3]
-<b>Zwift Hub and Jetblack users</b><br>
+<b>What about Zwift Hub and Jetblack users?</b><br>
-There is an excellent review available [DCRainmaker Zwift Hub review](https://www.dcrainmaker.com/2022/10/zwift-hub-smart-trainer-in-depth-review-the-best-bang-for-your-buck.html), that describes o.a. a special goodie that comes with the Zwift Hub and Jetblack:
++ There is an excellent review available [DCRainmaker Zwift Hub review](https://www.dcrainmaker.com/2022/10/zwift-hub-smart-trainer-in-depth-review-the-best-bang-for-your-buck.html), that describes o.a. a special goodie that comes with the Zwift Hub and Jetblack:
 >**– Protocol Compatibility:** ANT+ FE-C, ANT+ Power, Bluetooth Smart Trainer Control, Bluetooth Smart Power (everything you need)<br>
 **– Unique Party Trick: Can rebroadcast your heart rate sensor within a single channel, ideal for Apple TV Zwift users (who are Bluetooth channel limited)**<br>
 **– App Compatibility:** Every app out there basically (Zwift, TrainerRoad, Rouvy, RGT, The Sufferfest, Kinomap, etc…)<br>